Data Archiving Plans for NIJ Funding Applicants

 Data sets must be submitted 90 days before the end of the project period.
-In your application for NIJ research grants, you must include a brief (one- or two-page) data archiving plan.
-The purposes of the plan are (1) to demonstrate your recognition that data sets resulting from your research must be submitted as grant products for archiving and have budgeted accordingly, and (2) to describe how the data will be prepared and documented to allow reproduction of the project’s findings as well as future research that can extend the scientific value of the original project (see the Guide to Social Science Data Preparation and Archiving: Best Practice Throughout the Data Life Cycle, pdf 45 pages).
+In your application for NIJ research grants, you must include a brief (one- or two-page) data archiving strategy.
+The purposes of the strategy are (1) to demonstrate your recognition that data sets resulting from your research must be submitted as grant products for archiving and (2) to describe how the data will be prepared and documented to allow reproduction of the project’s findings as well as future research that can extend the scientific value of the original project (see the Guide to Social Science Data Preparation and Archiving: Best Practice Throughout the Data Life Cycle, pdf 45 pages).
 Some amount of grant award funds is typically withheld for submission of research data along with the final report and other products/deliverables.

 - Anticipated manipulations of original, intermediate and final data sets (as applicable)